jasonbeverage/cesium-particle-blog/index.md

 }
 ```

-You can also control the size of a particle during it's lifetime with the *startScale* and *endScale* properties.
+Like color, the size of a particle can be modulated over its lifetime with the *startScale* and *endScale* properties.
 This lets you make particles grow or shink over time.

-Let's make the particles grow to 4x their start size as they age.
-Add the following to your particleSystem.
+This code will make the particles grow to 4x their start size as they age:
 ```
 particleSystem : {
     startScale: 1.0,